I’m a typography nerd and here is where I collate my typographic preferences, recommendations, ideas, and thoughts.

 Blog post: ‘Franklin Gothic alternatives’

-My preferred alternatives – which are heavily inspired by Franklin Gothic – are Whitney Narrow and Source Sans 3
+My preferred alternatives – which are inspired by Franklin Gothic but don’t look exactly like it – are Nebula Sans (free), Whitney Narrow (paid), and Source Sans 3 (free).
+(Note that Nebula Sans is a version of Source Sans 3 that’s been modified to look more like Whitney.)

 My typographic journey